 Q. What will I need to do before beginning an online application?

 You are encouraged to read the eligibility requirements and scholarship information for each scholarship you’re interested in before beginning your online application.
 You will be asked to create a login the first time you access the online application form.
 Your login will consist of an email address and password.
 This login will allow you to access and complete your online application over time.
 Applicants are encouraged to begin the online application process as early as possible so that they may review the application components.
 After you have completed all required portions, the option to “Submit Application” will appear at the bottom of your online application form.
 You must hit the Submit Application option before March 1st for your application to be considered.
-While the login allows you plenty of opportunity to review and edit your application overtime, please be sure that you have completed your application to your satisfaction before hitting submit.
+While the login allows you plenty of opportunities to review and edit your application overtime, please be sure that you have completed your application to your satisfaction before hitting submit.

 Q. What items are required for a complete application?